serain/crack-sec-eng-interviews/README.md

 1. Flag assets of interest to attackers
 2. Identify threat actors
-3. Start from entry points available to said threat actors
+3. Start from entry points available to each threat actor
-4. Dump all attack vectors you can think about
+4. Dump all attack vectors you can think of
 5. Discuss mitigations

 ## Algorithms